FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 # Replacements and Deletions

-The operator has two different strategies it can take on process groups that are in an undesired state: replacement and deletion.
+The operator has two different strategies it can use on process groups that are in an undesired state: replacement and deletion.
-In the case of replacement, we will create a brand new process group, move data off the old process group, and delete the resources for the old process group as well as the records of the process group itself.
+In the case of replacement, we will create a brand new process group, move data off of the old process group, and delete the resources for the old process group as well as the records of the process group itself.
 In the case of deletion, we will delete some or all of the resources for the process group and then create new objects with the same names.
-We will cover details of when these different strategies are used in later sections.
+We will cover their details when these different strategies are used in later sections.

 A process group is marked for replacement by setting the `remove` flag on the process group.
 This flag is used during both replacements and shrinks, and a replacement is modeled as a grow followed by a shrink.